fernanalegria/check-in-kiosk/README.md

 NOTE: The instructions above have been tested on Windows 10, these may differ slightly with the ones you should execute to get up and running in your operating system

-If you don't want to use docker, that's fine too!
-The project is fairly small and self-contained.
-You can probably get all the dependencies installed and running on your favorite platform with `pip install -r requirements.txt && python manage.py runserver`.
-You'll have to configure the `SOCIAL_AUTH_CLIENT_ID` and `SOCIAL_AUTH_SECRET` variables by hand, though.
+This project uses PostgresSQL, a back-end relational database, hosted on Heroku.
+If you want to test it with your one data, I recommend creating your own database and make and run Django migrations on it.
+If you decide to do so, you will have to pre-populate the master tables state and city.

 Once the dev server is running, connect with a browser to [http://localhost:8080/setup/]() and select the app you want to log in.
 You should see two options: the Doctor Dashboard and the Check-in Kiosk.